w-gao/pgv/devnotes.md

 # dev notes

+Notes for development.

 ## MVP checklist

-- [ ] visualization of the graph itself from the nodes and edges (no haplotypes)
+- [X] visualization of the graph itself from the nodes and edges (no haplotypes)
     - [X] layout
         - [X] use tubemap as the layout engine
     - [X] nodes